prakshaysaini/Face-Matching-Siamese-model/README.md

 Make sure the folder structure matches the training/validation data format:

 The script will:
-Load the pretrained embedding model
+- 1.Load the pretrained embedding model
-Generate all possible image pairs (both matching and non-matching) Calculate the following evaluation metrics:
+- 2.Generate all possible image pairs (both matching and non-matching)
+- 3.Calculate the following evaluation metrics:
-✅ Accuracy
+- ✅ Accuracy
-✅ Precision
+- ✅ Precision
-✅ Recall
+- ✅ Recall
-✅ F1 Score
+- ✅ F1 Score
 Evaluation results are printed to the console and optionally saved to .csv  file.

 ## 🧠 Model Architecture